xmatters/pyxmatters/README.md

 To Upgrade via pip, navigate to terminal and enter:
 * `sudo pip3 install --upgrade --force-reinstall pyxmatters`

+## Working Projects
+For implementation in a working project see: https://github.com/matthewhenry1/integrator_py

 ## Overview of the pyxmatters package

 ### pyxmatters/rest
 This directory provides user, device, group, and site rest api capabilities.

 #### pyxmatters/rest/person.py
+For specific method signature detail see the file documented above for specifics.

+Below is an example of interfacing with `xMattersPerson`.
+Below are the methods available:
+* get_person: Accepts the username or user id as well as an optional url filter string i.e. ?embed=roles,supervisors
+* get_people: Accepts an optional url filter string, i.e. ?embed=roles,devices&offset=0&limit=1000
+* create_person: Requires the json object to create the xMatters record as documented on the xMatters REST API
+* modify_person: Requires the json object to create the xMatters record as documented on the xMatters REST API
+* remove_person: Requires the users id
+* get_people_collection: A single threaded process to return all users from an instance, there is no limit on what is returned, the process will loop for all records requested.
+So if there are 60k records in the instance, all records will be returned.
+To refine the search this function also accepts an optional url filter string, i.e. &embed=roles&roles=Standard User

+Script Example:
 ```
 import xmatters
 import logging